 - Individuals: The Foundation does not make grants to individuals.
-Scholarships are awarded by our partner schools and elderly care institutions.
+Scholarships are awarded by our partner schools and senior care institutions.
 You should contact your institution’s financial aid office for all questions regarding receiving, renewing or transferring Lettie Pate Whitehead funds.

 - Institutions not currently receiving Foundation support: The Foundation rarely adds new institutions to its grants program.
 For more information, contact Carrie Conway at email@example.com.

 - Institutions currently receiving Foundation support: You must submit a grant request letter by Sept.
 30 of each year to be considered for a grant in the coming year.
 Letters do not need to request a specific amount of funding but should provide a brief (no more than 2 pages) update on your institution.
 The letter should be submitted online but it does not appear automatically in our grantee portal.
 You must click this link to access the grant request letter.

 We recommend that institutions review the conditions upon which our grants are made to ensure funds are awarded properly.
 Conditions statements are available here for educational institutions and here for senior care institutions.

 For senior care institutions, we consider your quality of care, commitment to serving seniors with financial need, fiscal health and the strength of your leadership.
 Our investments are guided by an interest in supporting institutions that provide high-quality, compassionate care to individuals regardless of their financial means.

 For all institutions, the Foundation values transparency and good stewardship.
 Institutions that fail to meet our eligibility and reporting requirements may see their funding decrease or may not receive further support.
 We also follow closely any institutions that are placed on SACS warning or probation.